-Keynote address by ADB President Takehiko Nakao at the 14th Delhi Sustainable Development Summit, "The Role of Water Management in Addressing the Water-Food-Energy Nexus", held in New Delhi, India (as delivered).
+Keynote address by ADB President Takehiko Nakao at the 14th Delhi Sustainable Development Summit, "The Role of Water Management in Addressing the Water-Food-Energy Nexus", on 6 February 2014 in New Delhi, India (as delivered).

 Your Excellencies, ladies and gentlemen: It is my pleasure to join you today to discuss water-food-energy security.
 I thank Dr. Pachauri and his colleagues at TERI, The Energy and Resources Institute, for bringing us together for this timely summit.